Auto Insurance 101: How to Save Money on Rising Auto Insurance Premiums

 Understand Your Coverage

-At its minimum, auto insurance covers damage or injury you cause to others (liability coverage).
-Depending on your policy, it can also cover medical bills, damage to your vehicle, and protection against uninsured drivers or natural disasters.
-Every state except New Hampshire requires some level of coverage, and driving without it could lead to fines, license suspension, or even jail time.
+At its minimum, auto insurance covers damage or injury you cause to others (this is called liability coverage).
+Depending on your policy, it can also cover damage to your car caused by hitting another car, and damage to your car caused by incidents like thieves, vandalism, hitting wild animals, fallen trees and branches, and hail.
+In several states drivers are required to buy insurance that covers medical expenses and lost wages for you and your passengers (this is called personal injury protection, also known as no-fault insurance).
+But every state except New Hampshire requires some level of liability coverage, and driving without it could lead to fines, license suspension, or even jail time.

 7 Tips to Save on Auto Insurance

-- Check Your Credit Score: Unfortunately, insurers often use credit scores to set premiums.
-If your score is low, it can drastically increase your costs.
-Check your credit report for errors— mistakes happen more often than you'd think!
-You can request a free copy of your report online, and if you spot any errors, reach out to your auto insurer and ask them to recalculate your premium.
-Over time, focus on improving your credit score to lower costs and secure better rates.
-You can also check out the many credit-score-focused resources available on the America Saves website.
+- Check Your Credit Score: Unfortunately, insurers often charge people higher premiums based on their credit scores.
+This means drivers with fair or poor credit wind up paying hundreds or even thousands of dollars more.
+(CFA is working to stop insurers from being allowed to do this.)
+Check your credit report for errors—mistakes happen more often than you think!
+You can get a free copy of your credit report online, and if you see any errors, reach out to your auto insurers and ask them to recalculate your premium.
+Over time, focus on improving your credit score—it will help lower your premium.
+Also check out the many credit score-focused resources available on America Saves’s website.

-- Update Your Driving Habits: If you’re driving less due to remote work or retirement, let your insurer know.
-Lower mileage could qualify you for a reduced premium.
+- Update Your Driving Habits: If you are driving less due to remote work, retirement, or a new job, let your insurer know.
+How much you drive is a key risk factor, and lower mileage could qualify you for a reduced premium.

-- Take a Defensive Driving Course: Many insurers offer discounts for completing a defensive driving course, even if you’ve had a clean driving record.
-These courses can often be taken online and might lead to significant savings.
+- Take a Defensive Driving Course: Many insurers offer discounts for completing a defensive driving course, even if you have a clean driving record.
+The courses can often be taken online and may lead to significant savings.

-- Pay in Full: If possible, pay your premium upfront rather than in installments.
-Many insurers offer discounts for paying in full, which can save you 5-12% over the course of your policy.
+- Pay in Full: If possible, pay your premium upfront instead of in monthly installments.
+Many insurers charge hefty installment fees, and paying in full can save you anywhere from tens to hundreds of dollars over the course of your insurance policy.

-- Look for Discounts: You may qualify for discounts based on factors like being a student, having an anti-theft device in your car, having a paperless policy, or setting up automatic payments.
-Don’t forget to ask if you qualify for savings based on your occupation or military status.
+- Search for Discounts: Ask your insurance company what discounts they offer.
+You may qualify for discounts based on factors such as being a student with good grades, having an anti-theft device in your car, having a paperless insurance policy, or setting up automatic payments.
+Remember to ask if you qualify for savings based on your job or military status—that can get you yet another discount.

 The Need for Systemic Reform